 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door2.hs#L78-L83 mkSomeDoor :: DoorState -> String -> SomeDoor mkSomeDoor ds = case toSing ds of SomeSing s -> fromDoor s . mkDoor s withDoor :: DoorState -> String -> (forall s.
 Sing s -> Door s -> r) -> r withDoor ds m f = withSomeSing ds $ \s -> f s (mkDoor s m)

 Alright!
 We’ve spent two blog posts going over a lot of different things in the context of our humble

 Door s type.
 Let’s zoom out and take a large-scale look at how singletons (the design pattern, and the library) helps us in general.

 The crux of everything is the

-Sing :: Type -> Type indexed type.
+Sing :: k -> Type kind-indexed injective type family.
 If you see a value of type